How to Evaluate the Generalization of Detection? A Benchmark for Comprehensive Open-Vocabulary Detection: The Proposed Evaluation Metric

 \subsection{The Inflated AP Problem}

-AP is commonly defined as the area under the precision-recall curve.
-This metric provides a comprehensive evaluation of the model's performance by considering the trade-off between precision and recall.
-Recent research papers have predominantly reported results for the COCO dataset.
+AP is defined as the area under the precision-recall curve.
+This metric evalautes a model's performance by considering the trade-off between precision and recall.
+Recent OD research has predominantly used the COCO AP as the major benchmark metric.
 In the COCO mean Average Precision (mAP) calculation, a 101-point interpolated AP definition is utilized.
 Specifically, for COCO, AP is determined as the average across multiple Intersection-over-Union (IoU) thresholds that determine a positive match.
 AP@[.5:.95] represents the average AP for IoU values ranging from 0.5 to 0.95, with a step size of 0.05.

-Considering a scenario where an OVD model demonstrates good zero-shot performance in detecting objects but totally doesn not understand contextual descriptions, the model can deceive traditional AP metrics and obtain a high score by generating multiple predicted bounding boxes for the target object with all candidate labels.
-Assuming an image with 2 annotated ground-truth instances are labeled as two categories red car and blue car, respectively.
+Considering a scenario where an OVD model demonstrates good zero-shot performance in detecting objects but totally does not understand contextual descriptions, the model can deceive traditional AP metrics and obtain a high score by generating multiple predicted bounding boxes for the target object with all candidate labels.
+Assuming an image with 2 annotated ground-truth instances, which are labeled as \textit{red car} and \textit{blue car}, respectively.
 Then, the aforementioned model predicts 4 bounding boxes, generating 2 for each target object and assigning both candidate labels to each box.
 The IoUs between predictions and corresponding ground-truth instances are assumed to be greater than 0.95.
 As a result, the precision and recall for each category can be derived using the following equation: